axiom4/library/docs/README_PART14.md

 Query OK, 1 row affected (0,01 sec)
 ```

-Add acl on new schema to user `keycloak`:
+Grant privileges on the new schema to the `keycloak` user:

 ```sql
 mysql> GRANT ALL PRIVILEGES ON keycloak.* TO keycloak@'%';
 Query OK, 0 rows affected (0,02 sec)
 ```

-Reload the privileges on database:
+Reload privileges:

 ```sql
 mysql> FLUSH PRIVILEGES;
 Query OK, 0 rows affected (0,01 sec)
 ```

-Now we install `keycloak`.
-To quickly set up a develpment environment of Keycloak using Docker, update our `docker-compose.yml` file with the following content:
+Now, install Keycloak.
+To quickly set up a development environment using Docker, update your `docker-compose.yml` file:

 ```yaml
 name: library